Preference: Economics

 enabled Andranik Tangian to develop methods for their elicitation.

 In particular, additive and quadratic preference functions in $n$ variables can be constructed from interviews, where questions are aimed at tracing totally $n$ 2D-indifference curves in $n - 1$ coordinate planes without referring to cardinal utility estimates.

 Empirical evidence has shown that the usage of rational preferences (and Rational Choice Theory) does not always accurately predict human behaviour because it makes unrealistic assumptions.
 In response to this, neoclassical economists argue that it provides a normative model for people to adjust and optimise their actions.
 Behavioural economics describes an alternative approach to predicting human behaviour by using psychological theory which explores deviations from rational preferences and the standard economic model.
 It also recognises that rational preferences and choices are limited by heuristics and biases.
 Heuristics are rules of thumb such as elimination by aspects which are used to make decisions rather than maximising the utility function.
 Economic biases such as reference points and loss aversion also violate the assumption of rational preferences by causing individuals to act irrationally.

+Individual preferences can be represented as an indifference curve given the underlying assumptions.
+Indifference curves graphically depict all product combinations that yield the same amount of usefulness.
+Indifference curves allow us to graphically define and rank all possible combinations of two commodities.

+The graph's three main points are: